ABOUT US

 About SASHIKO.LAB

-Based in Kyoto, SASHIKO.LAB is a small textile atelier dedicated to sharing the quiet beauty of traditional Sashiko.
+SASHIKO.LAB is a small textile atelier in Kyoto dedicated to the practice, study, and sharing of sashiko.

 Sashiko is often described as a form of Japanese embroidery, but at its heart, it is something much simpler and deeper.
 It is a practice born from everyday life — a way of reinforcing cloth, caring for what is already there, and stitching with intention rather than decoration.